 “I light this White Candle which symbolises my ever-living Spirit.
 I am eternal, I am divine the flame shines like my spirit”

-Focus on your divine nature, your all-powerful spirit, the source of all the Magic.
+Focus on your divine nature, you’re all-powerful spirit, the source of all the Magic.
 You possess Divine powers, you are part of the Divine.

 Now Light up the Red Candle and chant